mxahan/mxahan.github.io/_posts/2020-03-13-Writing_tips.md

 TL:DR: Too much thougts in mind doesn't help in writing.

-This is where the great writers are different from average writers.
-I believe they possesses the wider varities of the thougths.
-But they can thread their thoughts into a nice line that reader, writer himself/herself can follow alone.
+There lies great hardship, little bit of luck and hard works to put those thoughts into meaningful words.
+The *meaningful words*  terms can be put to questionary arrows like what is meaningful, to whom its meaningful, what the writer meants, for whom the writing means, why, what, how it means?
+One writing can't explicitly answar all the questions.
+Rather they focus on some parts.
+The more we think about the more it becomes vague and complex.
+The more we want to cram in our writings it takes more effort to follow alone and cover every of the answars.**But is it?** Short answer is Yes.
+This is where I find a great similarity between *research* and *writings*.
+To write effectively we must explicitely or implicitely state what and how much boundaries  are covered via this writings.
+Like a particular research project a writing takes care of a minor length of a grand line towards one of the infinite direction.
+But similar to a particular research project, writing describes us about the writer and serve a piece of puzzle towards grand scheme.

+**TL:DR:** I will be talking about academic and research writing via eye of me as a researchers.

 Writing full of wondering thoughts are not easy for the followers.
 Here come the most important piece of the information for the writer.
 Why someone wants to write? **Well it depends**.
+In this blog, I want to go over my experience of the first grand writings.
+I want to know how I am developing and evolving my thoughts throughout the my careers.
+I will elaborate what I think of that will help me next time as a proposal writer.